baddoub/imdb-streamer/README.md

 The database is a basic in-memory relational database on postgresSql mode.
 I have used Doobie (typelevel) as a jdbc framework for fun since i don't have the chance to use it at work.

-As you will observe, i have tried to implement the hexagonal architecture in this project.
-A must have for all web developement projects.
+As you will observe, I have tried to implement the hexagonal architecture in this project.
+A must-have for all web development projects.

-For unit tesing, i have used the random generator [RandomDataGenerator] (https://github.com/DanielaSfregola/random-data-generator) in order to generate testing data.
+For unit testing, I have used the random generator [RandomDataGenerator] (https://github.com/DanielaSfregola/random-data-generator) in order to generate testing data.

 ### Launch

-Since my csv files are stored on resources folder, for now we can not launch the program with sbt command.
+Since the csv files were included on the ressources folder, for now we can not launch the program with sbt command.

-Nevertheless, you can launch the program within your prefered IDE by triggring the method main on the ServerLauncher class.
+Nevertheless, you can launch the program within your preferred IDE by triggering the method main on the ServerLauncher class.

+### Disclaimer
+For some reasons, the name.basics.csv does not store all people existing on other files.
+So I did a little hack to avoid database integrity problems.
+As a consequence, principals with unknown person_id are not stored on database and will not be loaded on principalsForMovieName method.
 #### Enhancement :
 * enhance error handling on orphan ids
 * add http server to expose some routes (play, akka-http ...)